kant/lets-twitt/README.md

   ```
     $ rails server
   ```
-  Both commands will start runnung a Server on your local machine
+  Both commands will start running a Server on your local machine
 * Finally you can write this in url tab in your Browser **localhost:3000**